hannguyen18/hannguyen18/README.md

 # Hi, I'm Han 👋

-👀 I’m an Aspiring Data Analyst
+👀 I’m an Aspiring Data Scientist.

 💞️ I’m looking to collaborate on learning coding in Data Science.